argonne-lcf/user-guides/docs/aurora/data-science/frameworks/pytorch.md

 techniques to boost performance of your own applications.

 1. Use Reduced Precision.
-Reduced Precision is available on Intel Max 1550 and is supported with PyTorch operations. n general, the way to do this is via the PyTorch Automatic Mixed Precision package (AMP), as descibed in the [mixed precision documentation](https://pytorch.org/docs/stable/amp.html).
+Reduced Precision is available on Intel Max 1550 and is supported with PyTorch operations.
+In general, the way to do this is via the PyTorch Automatic Mixed Precision package (AMP), as descibed in the [mixed precision documentation](https://pytorch.org/docs/stable/amp.html).
 In PyTorch, users generally need to manage casting and loss scaling manually,